 You finally did it.
 You have a business of your own.
-It’s a cutthroat competition out there, yet you still managed to put up your brand, and for that you deserve a pat on the back.
+It’s cutthroat competition out there, yet you still managed to put your brand out there, and for that you deserve a pat on the back.
 There is one particular challenge, however, that may be a bit tricky to handle – friends and family who ask for free stuff.

 Some of them might think that since you now run your own business, you have lots of money.
 You know for a fact that this isn’t the case, as you’ve invested blood, sweat, and tears to get to where you are now.
 So how do you handle this minus the guilt?

 First, you need to understand that you have all the right to refuse their request.
 It is precisely because you are trying to make a living that you can say no. Here are the top reasons why you should decline: